Roth Capital Reiterates Stereotaxis (STXS) Buy Recommendation

 What is the Fund Sentiment?

 There are 165 funds or institutions reporting positions in Stereotaxis.
-This is an decrease of 3 owner(s) or 1.79% in the last quarter.
-Average portfolio weight of all funds dedicated to STXS is 0.19%, an increase of 15.03%.
-Total shares owned by institutions increased in the last three months by 2.38% to 44,085K shares.
+This is an decrease of 1 owner(s) or 0.60% in the last quarter.
+Average portfolio weight of all funds dedicated to STXS is 0.19%, an increase of 13.21%.
+Total shares owned by institutions decreased in the last three months by 0.58% to 44,007K shares.
 The put/call ratio of STXS is 0.07, indicating a bullish outlook.

 What are Other Shareholders Doing?